Apply semantic tags

 Define product catalogs

-A product catalog taxonomy must be defined to support predictive modeling for AmpIQ.
+A product catalog taxonomy must be defined to support predictive modeling.
 Amperity provides a set of semantic tags for product catalog taxonomies that will generate the Unified Product Catalog table.
 The product-id semantic tag identifies the field against which predictions will be made must be joined to the Unified Itemized Transactions table.

 Example